tiangeluo/Learning-to-Group/README.md

 ## Usage

 ### Installation
 We provide a docker image to set up the environment [Dockerhub](https://hub.docker.com/r/tiangeluo/learning-to-group).
 The version of pytorch we used is `1.0.1.post2`.
-When using the docker image for the first time, please run this command to install some CUDA extensions.
+When using the docker image for the first time, please run the below command to install CUDA extensions.
 (Currently, only support single GPU.)

 ```
 bash compile.sh